The Perfect Place to Reveal Your Dysfunctional Self

 Everyone Is Afraid

-If you want what I am describing, you’re going to have to stop complaining about it and start developing it by your self-disclosing example.
+Rarely will someone be like Brice; most people yield to the temptation to hide their shame.
+When Lucia and I began the complicated process of looking for a church, we did not put finding a transparent, intentional, sanctified, small group on our list of non-negotiables.
+The reason is simple: we have never belonged to a local church that aggressively pursued each other this way.
+We have been in groups discussing this kind of vibrant life together, but there is a difference between talking about intentional sanctification and practically practicing it.
+If you want what I am describing, stop complaining about it—if you are—and develop it by your self-disclosing example, with all wisdom and discretion.
 When we landed in our new local church, we were not disappointed.
-The small group life was not that great, which is why we prayed for some like-minded people to cross our paths—individuals who embrace a transparent pursuit of mutual sanctification for the glory of God.
+The small group life was not that great, so we prayed for some like-minded people to cross our paths—individuals who embrace a transparent pursuit of mutual sanctification for the glory of God.

 Devaluing the Community

-Fortunately, Carl’s wife has enough grit to spill the beans.
-Though it would be better for Carl to humble himself, his wife mercifully is willing to do what he is afraid to do for himself.
+Don’t settle for anything less than a group of friends who want to do intentional sanctification together.
+Did you know you can be dissatisfied with superficiality and still be humble?
+You don’t have to be mad about it, but you can be righteously dissatisfied.
+If you’re afraid of opening up, ask God to give you the favor to where your desire for this kind of community trumps your fear of being exposed.
+Biff and Bert’s relationships with God and family are deteriorating daily.
+They live in unexposed sin while participating in a small group designed to fight against what they are hiding.
+It’s like becoming sicker in the hospital; it is not supposed to be that way.
+Biff and Bert do not understand or want to understand the value of community life.
+Fortunately, Biff’s wife has enough grit to spill the beans.
+Though it would be better for Biff to humble himself, his wife mercifully is willing to do what he is afraid to do for himself.
 Any loving spouse would call the doctor if her spouse were sick.
 If you try to grow your sanctification outside of the body of Christ, you need to adjust your view of the body of Christ.
 Growth outside the body is not possible.

 Succumbing to Temptation